rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Let's talk about data structures a bit.
 The choice you make can impact extraneous complexity a great deal.
 An example which emphasizes this is [_add_blank_target CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
 Imagine that you are working on an app where 2 or more agents (human or not) can concurrently work on some list  and your program needs to merge their work.
 Using a standard _list type_ will be a cognitive nightmare, right?
 Think about one agent (R) removing items, another agent (A) adding items.
 How do you know if an item was removed by (R) or (A) just added it?
 So what do you do?
 You introduce some distributed locking mechanism?  ...Things are becoming complex very fast.
 The choice of which data structure is used can have a big impact on extraneous complexity.
+This extends to other abstractions as well.

 **High levels of abstraction, an extraneous aspect**